pol2095/Feathers-Extension-Tabbed-Application/README.md

 # Feathers Extension Tabbed Application 1.4.003

 Say hello to [Feathers Extension Tabbed Application](http://pol2095.free.fr/Feathers-Extension-Tabbed-Application/).
-This project adds two components (TabbedViewNavigatorApplication and ViewNavigatorApplication) to Feathers UI, a library of light-weight, skinnable, and extensible UI controls for mobile and desktop.
+This project adds two components (ViewNavigatorApplicationn and TabbedViewNavigatorApplicatio) to Feathers UI, a library of light-weight, skinnable, and extensible UI controls for mobile and desktop.
 The components run on Starling Framework and the Adobe Flash runtimes, offering blazing fast GPU powered graphics to create a smooth and responsive experience.
 Build completely standalone, native applications on iOS, Android, Windows, and Mac OS X, or target Adobe Flash Player in desktop browsers.<br />
 ViewNavigatorApplication adds persitence manager and swipe views (or screens to navigate in the history of views) to feathers.controls.StackScreenNavigator.<br />
 TabbedViewNavigatorApplication allows persitence manager, swipe views or swipe navigators and drag tabs.